 Social Media Videos

 Social Media videos can also be event specific.
 It could simply be a holiday wish or the anniversary of your business.
-They generally take a more laid back, and informal approach towards the audience.
-Making them emotionally connect instead of immediately think about the technical aspects.
+They generally take a more laid-back, and informal approach towards the audience.
+Making them emotionally connect instead of immediately thinking about the technical aspects.

-This type of videos also gives you a lot of room for creativity, thus.
+This type of video also gives you a lot of room for creativity, thus.
 So make them fun and engaging.
 And follow the trends.
-The only thing that keeps social media alive are the trends.
-So address the trends through your videos.
+The only thing that keeps social media alive is the trends.
+To address the trends through your videos.

-Educational videos or explainer videos are subject specific videos that are meant to teach the audience something.
-It could be the functioning of your product or just an explanation to some industry jargon.
+Educational videos or explainer videos are subject-specific videos that are meant to teach the audience something.
+It could be the functioning of your product or just an explanation of some industry jargon.
 These are to address a specific issue, so the duration of the video depends on the subject.

-These videos require experts, and quality content.
-Generally they should end in an affirmative answer that also allow your product to shine through.
+These videos require experts and quality content.
+Generally, they should end in an affirmative answer that also allows your product to shine through.